Hyperview

 show-during-load

 A space-separated list of element ids.
-The elements with the given ids will be shown while requesting the content identified by href
+The elements with the given ids will be shown while requesting the content identified by href.
+Most commonly used to implement a loading state.
+The behavior differs a bit depending on the action type.

 Navigation actions

-element.
-This screen must be part of the current doc.- If
+• show-during-load should only contain a single element id for a <screen> element.
+This screen must be part of the current doc.

-will be displayed on a screen.
-Therefore, be sure to include indicator<screen>
+Only the first <screen> element in <doc> will be displayed on a screen.
+Therefore, be sure to include indicator <screen> elements at the end of the <doc>.

-used to request the content originally.
-During the request, we can show a loading screen usingshow-during-load
+When using action="back" or action="navigate", the existing screen will be reloaded if the href attribute differs from the href used to request the content originally.
+During the request, we can show a loading screen using show-during-load.

 Update actions